 (reaching the Middle-East in February, Naples in April, London in May)

 Swifts will breed within this area, but their location depends on

 suitable breeding and feeding sites.
 Cities, ruins, ancient monuments,

-cliffs, and quarries all provide nest places for Swifts, and density at
+forests can all provide nest places for Swifts, and density at

 insects attract masses of feeding Swifts.
 In other areas Swift presence

 may be minimal or non-existent.